 Bridging the gap between aspiring high school-aged composers and the greatest composers of today

-This innovative two year program gives passionate young composers the tools and the freedom to shape the future of music.
-Private and group composition lessons, seminars presented by LA Phil musicians, and encounters with professionals in the field, propel Fellows to excellence.
+This innovative two-year program gives passionate young composers the tools and the freedom to shape the future of music.
+Founded in 2007 by Pulitzer Prize-winning composer Steven Stucky, the Composer Fellowship Program (CFP) provides private and group composition lessons, seminars presented by LA Phil musicians, and encounters with professionals in the field, propelling Fellows to excellence.
+Graduates of CFP have gone on to study composition at the University of Southern California, Harvard, Yale, the New England Conservatory, University of California-Los Angeles, and many others.
 Students experience the creative process from start to finish with the help of accomplished composers.
-At the end of the process, these young composers have the remarkable opportunity to hear their works performed by the Los Angeles Philharmonic.
-Throughout their tenure in the program, the fellows are led and inspired by their mentors; Program Director, and recent recipient of the Charles Ives Living Award, James Matheson, and teaching assistant A.J.
+A unique program among American orchestras, CFP also provides these young composers with the remarkable opportunity to hear their works performed in concert by the Los Angeles Philharmonic.
+Students are led through the creative process from start to finish, inspired by their mentors: Program Director, and recent recipient of the Charles Ives Living Award, James Matheson, and CFP Teaching Artist A.J.
 McCaffrey.

-For more information, please contact Benjamin Cadwallader, Manager, Young Musicians' Programs.
+For more information, please contact Benjamin Cadwallader, Education Programs Manager

-- Composition lessons with James Matheson and an LA Phil Teaching Assistant.
+- Composition lessons with award-winning composers James Matheson and A.J.
+McCaffrey.

 - Reading sessions in which students can hear their compositions performed by professional musicians.

-- Tickets to Walt Disney Concert Hall and the Hollywood Bowl to experience the LA Philharmonic.
+- Tickets to Walt Disney Concert Hall and the Hollywood Bowl to experience the LA Phil.

-- Opportunity to have compositions performed by the LA Philharmonic.
+- Opportunity to have works premiered in concert by the LA Phil.